oddbird/oddleventy/content/blog/2022/zero-units.md

 While the `rgb()` function
-accepts either `<number>` (0-255) or `<percentage>` (0%-100%) values, but _you are not allowed to mix types_:
+accepts either `<number>` (0-255) or `<percentage>` (0%-100%) values, _you are not allowed to mix types_:

 ```css
 html {